GABAyou/GameEngineMaker/readme.md

 Project: GameEngineMaker
 Title: Main README.md
 Would you like me to create a "Change Log" section for your README so you can track the versions as you upgrade the kernel?

+20260227-1139-Pacific-Friday
+Project: GameEngineMaker
+Title: Main README.md
+A Change Log is a perfect addition to your README.
+It helps you track exactly what you "unlocked" or "installed" in your engine as the game progresses.
+Updated README Section: The Change Log
+Add this to the bottom of your README.md file:
+📜 Change Log
+[v1.1] - 2026-02-27
+ * Improved Initialization: Added initKernel with a "Retrier" to ensure the HTML Canvas is fully loaded before the engine starts.
+ * Namespace Protection: Renamed the internal canvas variable to myGameCanvas to prevent naming conflicts with other scripts.
+ * Safety Checks: Added logic to check if drawMenu and drawGame functions are defined before attempting to run them, preventing "undefined" crashes.
+[v1.0] - 2026-02-27
+ * Core Heartbeat: Established the main requestAnimationFrame loop with Delta Time (dt) for consistent speed across different Android devices.
+ * Sprite Loader: Implemented the asynchronous Sprite module for loading external image assets via URL.
+ * Touch Input: Created the input object to handle touchstart and touchend events for mobile interaction.
+ * State Manager: Added the State system to switch between Menu and Gameplay modes.
+Why this helps with TBI and Low Vision
+By documenting your progress this way, you create a "paper trail."
+If the engine ever breaks, you can look back at the Change Log to see exactly what you modified last, making it much easier to find and fix mistakes without re-reading the entire script.
+20260227-1139-Pacific-Friday
+Project: GameEngineMaker
+Title: Main README.md
+Would you like me to help you format a "To-Do" list for v1.2, such as adding sound effects or a score counter?